ashleykleynhans/rerender-a-video-docker/README.md

 ## Building the Docker image

 > [!NOTE]
-> You will need to edit the `docker-bake.hcl` file and update `RELEASE`,
+> You will need to edit the `docker-bake.hcl` file and update `USERNAME`,
-> and `tags`.
+> and `RELEASE`.
 You can obviously edit the other values too, but these
 > are the most important ones.

 ```bash